 Standard: Full grown standard dachshunds can weigh between 16-32 pounds.
 10-12 in. long. (recognized by the US and Germany)

 Miniature: Adult mini dachshunds average between 11 pounds or less.
 6-8 in. long. (recognized by the US and Germany)

 Rabbit (aka kaninchen): Adult average size under 8 lbs. (considered the toy version) (recognized by Germany)

 The miniature version of the dachshund emerged in the 1800s.
 These little guys were the breed for hunting smaller game animals, like rabbits.
 Rabbits have much smaller sized burrows, so the hunters needed a smaller version of the dachshund.

 The dachshund makes a playful and loyal companion for any individual person or family.
 They enjoy walking, running, and playing.
 Dachshunds are happy just cuddling and being present with their owners.
 They always aim to please.
 Dachshunds form a very strong bond and crave attention from their owners.

 Doxies love to be with others.
-When left alone for long periods of time, some Dachshunds are known to be destructive.
+When left alone for long periods of time, some Dachshunds are known to be destructive when experiencing Separation Anxiety.
 Some can even influence their well-behaved fur siblings to join in the mischievous fun, which can make for a big mess for an owner coming home from a long day at work.
 The dachshund is a very social dog who loves to have lots of attention from their owners.